Parish Council - Assistant clerk vacancy

 Please tell the Parish Council what you would like the money to be spent on by filling in this form: PDF format or docx format.

-A community Facebook page, run entirely by and for locals.
+A community Facebook page, is run entirely by and for locals.
 (Note that it is independent and not affiliated with the council.)

 Where is Ewhurst?